fwolfst/bulma_form_builder/README.md

 Unfortunately, there are no automatic tests implemented (contributions welcome).
 However there is a tiny rails application (the one you'd use for this kind of engine tests) in [test/dummy](test/dummy).

-Note that the assets (bulma, Font Awesome) are not included in the demo, but are fetched via a CDN.
-If you can walk this gem the extra mile to use gems to host these assets locally when starting the test/demo-server please tell me.

 You can fire up the demo application by checking out the repository and executing

 ```bash